yorktips/ScheduleEmailSending/README.md

 --Need to set Windows task schedule run every minute if schedule_time is set.
 Example 1130 --run "java -jar emailsending.jar" to start the email sending task

+select CONVERT(id, CHAR) as id, title, firstName, LastName, CONVERT(dateOfBirth, char) as dateOfBirth , email, CONVERT(studyPermExpire, char) as studyPermExpire , TIMESTAMPDIFF(DAY,  sysdate(),studyPermExpire) as expiredWithin
+	from tblstudent
+	  where studyPermExpire is not null
+		and studyPermExpire >'0000-00-00'
+        -- and TIMESTAMPDIFF(MONTH,  sysdate(),studyPermExpire) <3
+		and  TIMESTAMPDIFF(DAY,  sysdate(),studyPermExpire) <90;

 drop table email_template;
 create table email_template(
    id INT NOT NULL AUTO_INCREMENT,